-Selling, general and administrative (SG&A) expenses were \$134.9 million, or 25.4% of net sales, in 2014, \$129.8 million, or 26.5% of net sales, in 2013, and \$128.2 million, or 26.8% of net sales, in 2012.
-The increase in SG&A expenses in 2014 as compared to 2013 was mainly due to the acquisition of Canyon Engineering in June 2013, higher engineering costs in the Filtration segment related to the recently announced new aerospace platform wins, higher commissions within the Test segment, and higher marketing and selling expenses within the USG segment; partially offset by lower SG&A expenses at Corporate.
+Selling, general and administrative (SG&A) expenses were \$130.2 million, or 24.2% of net sales, in 2015, \$134.9 million, or 25.4% of net sales, in 2014, and \$129.8 million, or 26.5% of net sales, in 2013.
+The decrease in SG&A expenses in 2015 as compared to 2014 was mainly due to a decrease in SG&A expenses within the Test segment and the Filtration segment driven by the recent facility consolidations and headcount reductions.

+The increase in SG&A expenses in 2014 as compared to 2013 was mainly due to the acquisition of Canyon Engineering in June 2013, higher engineering costs in the Filtration segment related to aerospace platform wins, higher commissions within the Test segment, and higher marketing and selling expenses within the USG segment; partially offset by lower SG&A expenses at Corporate.